What is an anterior pelvic tilt?

 - Tight paraspinal muscles

-Are there any seating solutions that can help?
+Are there any seating solutions that can help with pelvic tilt?

 Management will depend on whether the anterior pelvic tilt is correctable or if it is fixed, which can be identified during a comprehensive assessment.
 The aim is to support the pelvis in all planes of movement; the pelvis is the foundation to a stable sitting posture as it dictates what happens to the body above and below.
 There is also a need to manage any physical or health concerns, such as extensor patterns of activity and obesity, with a holistic management plan that may require signposting to other professionals.
 Seating solutions include: